mrzhuzhe/taichi_dem/README.md

 > 《偷功》 is a song in old HongKong film composed by 胡伟立

-Every childhood want to use their bare hand to make a cyclone ball in washer after watching this film
+Everybody in childhood want to use their bare hand to make a cyclone ball in their household washer after watching this film

 ---